SupKCH/thermal-comfort-calculation/README.md

 # thermal-comfort-calculation

-These will be push to Heroku and deploy an app to calculate thermal comfort properties.
+These will be pushed to Heroku and deploy an app to calculate thermal comfort properties.